Cosmological foundations revisited with Pantheon+: Conclusions

-In directly addressing the question ``what is the origin of scale?'', the CEP provides a deeper principle for operationally determining the relevant scales SHS$_\alpha$, SHS$_\beta$ -- as required by the new selection criteria that emerged from our data-driven bootstrapping in \cref{sec:convergence,sec:novel_selection_criteria}.
+{For our purely empirical approach, the phenomenology of the quasilocal uniform Hubble expansion condition provides a means} for operationally determining the relevant scales SHS$_\alpha$, SHS$_\beta$ -- as required by the new selection criteria that emerged from our data-driven bootstrapping in \cref{sec:convergence,sec:novel_selection_criteria}.
 As a direct consequence of our analysis, timescape's proposed resolution of the Hubble tension\footnote{A potential resolution of the Hubble tension is a generic mathematical feature of inhomomogeneous GR cosmologies \citep{Bolejko_2018}.
 The important question for the timescape scenario has been: Is it compelling?} has uncovered deeper understanding of many issues that may signal the beginning of a paradigm shift.
-The term {\em paradigm shift} was first applied in relation to fundamental physics \citep{Kuhn_1962}, making our results a prime test case for the other important criterion of the philosophy of science: {\em falsifiability} \citep{Popper_1935}.

-In the conceptual framework of \citet{Kuhn_1962}, major paradigm shifts occur over timescales of decades to centuries when multiple failures of ``normal science'' (incremental research) are followed by the resolution of anomalies through the novel predictions of a new paradigm.
+In the conceptual framework of \citet{Kuhn_1962}, paradigm shifts occur over timescales of decades to centuries when multiple failures of incremental research are followed by the resolution of anomalies through the novel predictions of a new paradigm.
 Since the preconditions of a genuine paradigm shift in cosmology are already well documented \citep{Aluri_2022, Peebles_2022}, let us propose the Following \citeauthor{Popper_1935}'s (\citeyear{Popper_1935}) criterion, we should seek just one compelling falsification of the null hypothesis to rule it out.
 We may verify the TRHT in this manner, but not ever prove it.